SteveDunn/steve-dunn-blog/posts/2007/09/23/new-version-of-the-code-formatter-plug-in-for-windows-live-writer.md

 ---
-title: 'New version of the Code Formatter Plug-in for Windows Live Writer.'
+title: New version of the Code Formatter Plug-in for Windows Live Writer.
 date: '2007-09-23T11:14:00+00:00'
 status: publish